What is an eye exam?

 What are the benefits of an eye exam?

-An eye exam will insure that you are seeing as clearly and comfortably as possible.
-Also, if the doctors find any signs of an eye disease, you may get treatment before the eye disease becomes a problem.
-Often times, the doctors may be able to diagnose a systemic disease just by looking in your eyes.
+An eye exam will ensure that you are seeing as clearly and comfortably as possible.
+Also, if your doctor finds signs of an eye disease, you can get treatment before the eye disease becomes a problem.

 - pain in or around your eyes